Flush toilet: Double trap siphonic toilet

 A double-trap siphonic WC.
 Water enters at (A) pulling air into the aspirator (B) from the siphon leg (E) before passing into the rim (C) and into the pan (D).
 Water from the first trap in the bowl (F) is pushed through the siphon and out through the second trap (G) to the drain.

-The double trap siphonic toilet is a less common type that is exceptionally quiet when flushed.
-A device known as an aspirator uses the flow of water in a flush to pull air from the cavity between the two traps, reducing the air pressure inside and creating a siphon which pulls water and waste from the toilet bowl.
+The double trap siphonic toilet is a type of toilet equipped with a device known as an aspirator, which uses the flow of water in a flush to pull air from the cavity between the two traps.
+This reduces the air pressure inside and creates a siphon which pulls water and waste from the toilet bowl.
 Towards the end of the flush cycle the aspirator ceases being immersed in water, thus allowing air to enter the cavity between the traps and break the siphon, without the gurgling noise, while the final flush water fills the pan.